Look on my works – and despair

 The greatest of all time – George Washington?
 He was called “a corrupt monarchist, a militia-officer ignorant of war both in theory and useful practices, and a politician certainly not of the first magnitude.”

-Florida governors from 1961-1988 were Governors Bryant, Burns, Kirk, Askew, Graham, Martinez, Chiles.
+Florida governors from 1961 to 1988 were Bryant, Burns, Kirk, Askew, Graham, Martinez and Chiles.
 Can you name a single important piece of legislation or program any of these Florida governors successfully achieved while in office?

 All those harsh words, all that ugly campaigning, and yet the lone and level sands of history stretch far away.
 Was the anger, hate and invective worth it?